 In accordance with the Family Educational Rights and Privacy Act of 1974 (34 C.F.R.
 Part 99, as amended), Quincy University permits students access to their educational records.
 According to this law, parents as defined in the Internal Revenue Service code of 1954, Section 152, also are granted access to their dependent's records.
-Please refer to the Student Handbook for a more detailed explanation of University procedures.
-In addition, Section 510 of the Veterans' Education and Employment Act of 1976 (P. L. 94-502) provides that records and accounts of veterans and other students shall be available for examination by government representatives.

-2022 - 2023 ACADEMIC CATALOG
+ACADEMIC CATALOG